Tangle10/Python-Galaxy-Generator/README.md

 # Python-Galaxy-Generator
 Generates a Y-axis 2D representation of a 3D galaxy.

-Please not the this program requires Python and either PIL or pillow, both of which I'm pretty sure work with this.
-You should probably name your galaxies after making them, just because.
+Please note that this program requires Python and either PIL or pillow, both of which I'm pretty sure work with this.
+You should probably name your galaxies.

 A small .py that allows you to input values to create a galaxy.
 This script generates a 3D galaxy from a number of parameters and stores